soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/microsoft-security-and-compliance.md

 After this update is rolled out, if your organization has Microsoft 365 Enterprise E3 or E5, your security and compliance administrators can:

 - Navigate directly to [https://security.microsoft.com](https://security.microsoft.com) and [https://compliance.microsoft.com](https://compliance.microsoft.com); <br>or
 - Go to the Microsoft 365 admin center, and then navigate to the new Microsoft 365 security center and Microsoft 365 compliance center.

+### To navigate from the Microsoft 365 admin center to the new Microsoft 365 security center

+1. Go to the Microsoft 365 admin center ([https:admin.microsoft.com](https://go.microsoft.com/fwlink/?linkid=2024339))

+2. In the navigation pane on the left, choose **Security**.

+### To navigate from the Microsoft 365 admin center to the new Microsoft 365 compliance center
+1. Go to the Microsoft 365 admin center ([https:admin.microsoft.com](https://go.microsoft.com/fwlink/?linkid=2024339))

+2. In the navigation pane on the left, choose **...
+Show more**.

+3. Choose **All admin centers**, and then choose **Compliance**.

 > [!TIP]
 > If you are using the Office 365 Security & Compliance Center ([https://protection.office.com](http://protection.office.com)), you will still be able to configure and manage your Office 365 settings within your existing Office 365 Security & Compliance Center.
 Configurations will be maintained in the existing Office 365 Security & Compliance Center as well as in the new Microsoft 365 security center and Microsoft 365 compliance center.